np-codey/ArmorAffectsMovement/README.md

 - Weight affects climbing (the player will slip more)
 - Weight affects jump height
 - Running uses more endurance as a function of weight
-- Ensure horse and cart speeds are not affected (for ease of gameplay)
 - Feedback and messages: "Your armor weighs you down"
-- Holding a shield affects climbing?
-I think Roleplay and Realism forces you to sheath weapon to climb.